UniversalDependencies/UD_Finnish-FTB/README.md

 - det dependency children
 - plural personal pronouns take singular lemmas: minä, sinä, hän
 - personal pronouns in genitive with NP head possessum take nmod:poss dependency
+- deprel obl:agent is used for marking the genitive-case agent of the agent participle, -mA, and InfMa,Abe

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================